kartoza/dominode-stac-endpoint/README.md

 ## Feature Collection endpoint

 - The enpoint for a catalog is `/stac/collections/<collection_name>/items/`
-- This fetches a Features Collection in which features are defined which belong to a collection
+- This fetches a Features Collection in which features are defined that belong to a collection

 ## Item endpoint